 Voluntary Vehicle-Fleet Modernisation Programme (VVMP)- The objectives of the policy are to reduce population of old and defective vehicles, achieve reduction in vehicular air pollutants to fulfil India’s climate commitments, improve road and vehicular safety, achieve better fuel efficiency, formalize the currently informal vehicle scrapping industry and boost availability of low-cost raw materials for automotive, steel and electronics industry.
 The policy will bring in investments of Rs.
 10,000 crore (US$ 1.35 billion) to set up 450-500 Automated Testing Stations (ATS) and 60-70 Registered Vehicle Scrapping Facilities (RVSF) across the country.
 The policy has proposed to push 28 million decade old vehicles off the roads.

-Defence sector–- Under Union Budget 2023-24, defence sector has been allocated a budget of Rs.
-5.94 lakh crore (US$ 72 billion).
+In FY24, India’s defence and aerospace sector achieved exports soaring to a record Rs.
+21,083 crore (US$ 2.53 billion).
+This represents a significant increase of 32.5% YoY.
+Defence sector Interim union budget 2023-24, the defence sector was allocated a budget of Rs.
+6.21 lakh crore (US$ 74.74 billion).
 In 2023, Defence Minister of India has called upon Indian and global industry leaders to support the government’s endeavour to design, develop and manufacture cutting-edge products, using critical technologies within India to attain complete ‘Aatmanirbharta’ in defence.
 The vision of the government is to achieve a turnover of US$ 25 billion including export of US$ 5 billion in Aerospace and Defence goods and services by 2025.
-Ministry of Defence has also notified three 'Positive Indigenisation lists' comprising of 310 defence equipment to be manufactured locally.
+Ministry of Defence released the fifth 'Positive Indigenisation List' comprising of 98 defence equipment to be manufactured locally in October 2023.
 With the notification of 164 additional items, the total number of indigenised items till December 2022 from 'Positive Indigenisation Lists' of the Department of Defence Production DDP stands at 2,736, worth an import substitution value of Rs.
 2,570 crore (US$ 312.5 million).
-The government has also announced two dedicated Defence Industrial Corridors in the States of Tamil Nadu and Uttar Pradesh to act as clusters of defence manufacturing that leverage existing infrastructure, and human capital.
+The government has also announced 2 dedicated Defence Industrial Corridors in the States of Tamil Nadu and Uttar Pradesh to act as clusters of defence manufacturing that leverage existing infrastructure, and human capital.

 Civil nuclear sector - India’s installed nuclear power capacity of 6,780 MW will increase to 22,480 MW by 2031 on progressive completion of projects under construction and accorded sanction.
 India will triple its present installed nuclear power generation capacity in the next 10 years.

-Machine tools - The Indian machine tools market size reached US$ 1.4 billion in 2022 and is expected to reach US$ 2.5 billion by 2028, exhibiting a growth rate (CAGR) of 9.4% during 2023-28.
+Machine tools - The Indian machine tool market size reached US$ 1.5 billion in 2023 and is expected to reach US$ 3.2 billion by 2032, exhibiting a growth rate (CAGR) of 8.2% during 2024-32.
 The growing prominence of automation across numerous manufacturing processes, to enhance their productivity and meet quality standards, is currently driving the India machine tools market.

-Material handling equipment - The Indian automated material handling (AMH) market was valued at US$ 1353.8 million in 2020 and is expected to go up to US$ 2739.34 million by 2026 at a CAGR of 12.7%.
+Material handling equipment - The India Automated Material Handling market size is estimated at US$ 1.47 billion in 2024, and is expected to reach US$ 2.66 billion by 2029, growing at a CAGR of 12.70% during the forecast period (2024-2029).
 The Indian material handling sector has observed a momentous growth in recent years due to rising investment in infrastructure development, increased demand for higher automation, and safe working practices in the manufacturing area.

 100% FDI is allowed through the automatic route, with major international players looking for growth opportunities to enter the Indian engineering sector.
 The engineering sector in India attracts immense interest from foreign players as it enjoys a comparative advantage in terms of manufacturing cost, technology, and innovation.
 The above, coupled with favourable regulatory policies and growth in the manufacturing sector, has allowed several foreign players to invest in India.

 Microsoft India and Larsen & Toubro (L&T) have signed a Memorandum of Understanding (MoU) to build a regulated sector cloud product.
-The two businesses will collaborate with a select group of significant customers in regulated industries to design architectures and roadmaps to help them achieve their digital transformation goals and transition traditional datacenters to hybrid cloud architecture.
+The 2 businesses will collaborate with a select group of significant customers in regulated industries to design architectures and roadmaps to help them achieve their digital transformation goals and transition traditional datacentres to hybrid cloud architecture.

 Tesla, the electric car maker, has set up a R&D centre in Bengaluru and registered its subsidiary as Tesla India Motors and Energy Private Limited.